-The completion of the four-hundred level course in any one of the specializations satisfies the capstone/synthesis requirement for the communication major.
+The completion of the four-hundred level course in any one of the specializations satisfies the capstone/synthesis rethe specializations satisfies the capstone/synthesis requirement for the communication major.

 (4) Communication electives: additional credits in Communication courses as needed to meet the requirement of at least 30, but not more than 45, credits in courses in the major.